lehtisa/tuni_meep_doc/docs/source/waveguides.rst

    cell = mp.Vector3(cell_x, cell_y, cell_z)

 Now it is time to add the actual waveguide to the cell.
 To do that, we need to define its dimensions and material.
 Here we want to simulate a 0.5 µm wide waveguide which is infinitely long and high.
 We choose our material to be silicon nitride (Si\ :sub:`3`\N\ :sub:`4`\ ).
-Its refractive index is around 2.0 at the wavelength of 1.55 µm [CIT_SiN_RI]_. which is our wavelength region of interest in this case.
+Its refractive index is around 2.0 at the wavelength of 1.55 µm [1]_. which is our wavelength region of interest in this case.

 The material is specified with a ``Medium`` object.
 We can define its refractive index with the parameter ``index``, or alternatively we could specify its dielectric constant :math:`\varepsilon` with the parameter ``epsilon``.
 The waveguide geometry can be defined with a ``Block`` object which needs the size, the center and the material.
 It is customary to store the created geometries in a list called ``geometry``.